-- 1. Actions, oral statements, and written statements which threaten or violate the personal safety of faculty, staff, or learners. - 2.
-Harassment, sexual or otherwise, that has the effect of creating a hostile or offensive educational environment for any learner, faculty, or staff member. - 3.
-Stalking or persistently pursuing another person and creating unwelcomed contact or communication. - 4.
-Unauthorized, inappropriate or misuse of computers and technology. - 5.
+- Actions, oral statements, and written statements which threaten or violate the personal safety of faculty, staff, or learners. - Harassment, sexual or otherwise, that has the effect of creating a hostile or offensive educational environment for any learner, faculty, or staff member. - Stalking or persistently pursuing another person and creating unwelcomed contact or communication. - Unauthorized, inappropriate or misuse of computers and technology. - 5.
 Theft or damage to personal or college property or services. - 6.
-Academic dishonesty including but not limited to plagiarism and cheating. - Physical harm or threat of physical harm to any person or persons, including but not limited to assault, sexual abuse, or other forms of physical abuse. - 8.
-Carrying of weapons or other hazardous items on campus, at campus-sanctioned events, or when meeting with campus personnel (does not apply to learners who are law enforcement officers).
+Academic dishonesty including but not limited to plagiarism and cheating.

-- 9. Using, dealing in, or being under the influence of alcohol or illegal drugs while in class. - 10.
-Falsification, alteration or invention of information on college forms including financial aid applications. - 11.
+- person or persons, including but not limited to assault, sexual abuse, or other forms of physical abuse. - Carrying of weapons or other hazardous items on campus, at campus-sanctioned events, or when meeting with campus personnel (does not apply to learners who are law enforcement officers). - 9.
+Using, dealing in, or being under the influence of alcohol or illegal drugs while in class. - Falsification, alteration or invention of information on college forms including financial aid applications. - 11.
 Violation of federal, state, or local laws and regulations that impact the college educational environment.

 This list is representative but not all-inclusive.
-Violators of the Code of Conduct will be referred to the Vice-President of Southwestern College Professional Studies who will make an appropriate disciplinary decision.
+Violators of the Code of Conduct will be referred to the vice-president of Southwestern College Professional Studies who will make an appropriate disciplinary decision.

-ACADEMIC INTEGRITY
+■ ACADEMIC INTEGRITY